pstrojek/bike-base/README.md

 ## Libraries I choose for this project

-In bigger production projects I prefer building custom UI component library according to project requirements and possibly design system, but in this small project building with ready ui libs was better option to have good ui experience and fast development.
+In bigger production projects I prefer building custom UI component library according to project requirements and possibly design system, but in this small project building with ready UI libs was better option to have good UI experience and fast development.

 - Angular material
   - Good autocomplete component